canonical/ubuntu-packaging-guide/kde.rst

 ``dh``.

 Upstream will usually have also put the translation ``.po`` files into the ``po/`` directory.
-If they have not check if they are in separate upstream language packs such as the KDE SC language packs.
+If they do not check if they are in separate upstream language packs such as the KDE SC language packs.
 If they are in separate language packs then Launchpad will need to associate these together manually, contact `dpm`_ to do this.